 Many women aren't familiar or comfortable with the negotiating process.
 In fact, according to one study, some women aren't even aware that negotiating is possible.
 Keep this in mind: To get the best price possible, you must negotiate.
-Dont assume that the price quoted, even if the car is on sale or discounted, is the lowest price the dealer will accept.
+Don't assume that the price quoted, even if the car is on sale or discounted, is the lowest price the dealer will accept.
 In fact, the quoted price might be jacked up quite a bit just because you are female.

 Learn as much as you can about the negotiating process.
 If you have never negotiated before, read a few books or articles on negotiating.
 Here are some tips:

 Dont spill your financial information or bottom line.
 The minute you walk into the dealership, the salesperson will try to find out how much you are willing, or able, to pay and what your financial situation is.
-Dont reveal anything -- no discussions of your top price tag or your maximum monthly payment.
+Dont reveal anything—no discussions of your top price tag or your maximum monthly payment.

 Find out what the dealer paid for the car.
 Negotiate "up" from what the dealer paid, not "down" from what the dealer is asking.
-To learn about the different prices offered and how to determine what the dealer paid, see Nolos article Buying a New Car.

-Use the internet.
-Email the internet sales departments of all dealerships within driving distance of your home and ask for bids on the exact car you want.
-Let them know you are willing to order a car, rather than settle for one on the lot that doesnt fit your criteria.
+Use the Internet.
+Email the Internet sales departments of all dealerships within driving distance of your home and ask for bids on the exact car you want.
+Let them know you are willing to order a car, rather than settle for one on the lot that doesn't fit your criteria.
 This is a great way to get the dealerships to bid against each other without having to visit each showroom.